Anti-gravity: Antimatter gravitation

 In 1928 Paul Dirac produced the first relativistic quantum mechanics theory.
 The theory accurately predicted properties of the electron but it also has a second solution.
 In 1931 Robert Oppenheimer showed that Dirac's original interpretation of the second solution was incorrect and Dirac responded with a new proposal: the second solution was a positively charged "anti-electron".
 Dirac also said that every other particle should have an opposite charged counterpart.
 With the discovery of the positron in 1932 and the antiproton in 1955, this theoretical concept of antimatter was grounded in empirical evidence.

 Dirac's theory did not include gravitation and there remains no consistent theory that combines both quantum mechanics and general relativity.
 A hypothetical negative mass charge in Newton's equations or general relativity is theoretically consistent even though no observations support this concept.
 Since antimatter is extremely rare, the possibility remained that repulsion between matter and antimatter would lead to antigravity.

 By 1956 the scientific impossibility of antigravity was a subject of theoretical analysis.
 Three more comprehensive arguments were published soon thereafter.
 In 1958, Philip Morrison showed that repulsion by mass would imply failure of conservation of energy in Earth's gravitational field.

-In 1959, Leonard I. Schiff showed that in quantum field theory the virtual anti-electron contribution to the vacuum polarization would break the equivalence of inertial and gravitational mass contrary to the esults of the Eötvös experiment.
-Then in 1961, Myron L. Good noted that the longest lived K meson is a superposition of a particle and its antiparticle; if these two particles responded differently to gravity the long-lived K meson would decay.
-Despite these arguments, new theories motivated by issues in cosmology and uncertainties in particle physics, have been proposed in which the gravitational interaction of matter and antimatter could be repulsive.
+In 1959, Leonard I. Schiff showed that in quantum field theory the virtual anti-electron contribution to the vacuum polarization would break the equivalence of inertial and gravitational mass contrary to the results of the Eötvös experiment.
+Then in 1961, Myron L. Good noted that the longest-lived K meson is a superposition of a particle and its antiparticle; if these two particles responded differently to gravity the long-lived K meson would decay.
+Despite these arguments, new theories motivated by issues in cosmology and uncertainties in particle physics have been proposed in which the gravitational interaction of matter and antimatter could be repulsive.

 Experiments

 Attempts to measure the gravitational force on antimatter particles is extremely challenging.
-For matter particles, the equivalence of inertial and gravitational mass, known as the weak equivalence principle, has been demonstrated to a precision of 10^{-15}.
+For matter particles, the equivalence of inertial and gravitational mass, known as the weak equivalence principle, has been demonstrated to a precision of 10^{−15}.
 However the technique used differential electrostatic accelerometers on a pair of test masses composed of titanium and of platinum, all in an orbiting satellite.
 Producing antimatter hydrogen atoms requires a source of antiprotons like a particle accelerator combined with a source of positrons, making a satellite, two-mass experiment impractical.
 In 2023, the amount of antihydrogen escaping from the top and bottom of a vertical vacuum chamber at CERN was compared, ruling out repulsive gravity between antihydrogen and Earth's mass.